• Skip to primary navigation

 5. Costa Rica gets cold but it doesn’t snow

 Costa Rica experiences typical tropical weather but it has many micro-climates.
-It doesn’t snow but it does get quite cold in some areas due to the elevation and the ecosystems.
-It gets chilly when you’re up 3,000 meters (almost 10,000 feet) in the clouds!
+It doesn’t snow but it does get quite cold in some areas due to the high elevation.
 You can read more about Costa Rica weather in this post.

 Some of the colder areas are Monteverde, Poas, Vara Blanca, San Isidro de Perez Zeledon, Chirripo and San Gerardo de Dota.
-Temperatures in those areas can get down to a windy and chilly 60s Fahrenheit (15 C) at night.
-The coasts stay nice and hot, mostly in the 80s and 90s (27 – 32 C) and high humidity.
+Temperatures in those areas can get down to 50s° Fahrenheit (10° C) at night.
+In Chirripo, the highest mountain in Costa Rica (elevation ~3800 meters or 12000 feet) can get frost as the coldest recorded night time temperatures were around -5° C (23° F).
+The coasts are always hot, mostly in the 80s° and 90s° Fahrenheit (27° – 32° C) during the day.

 6. US dollars are readily accepted and are the standard currency in tourism

 Hotels and tour companies quote their prices in USD in Costa Rica.
-This is because for many years, tourists to Costa Rica were mainly from the USA.
+This is normal in tourism.
 Additionally, Costa Ricans can have bank accounts in USD as mortgages and car payments are quoted in USD.
 US dollars have become the standard currency in tourism.

-So when you’re trying to get your money together, don’t stress too much about exchanging it all beforehand as it’s not 100% necessary if you live in the USA.
-USD is accepted in pretty much every touristic destination.The best place to exchange currency is at the bank, not at the airport exchange rate booth.
+So when you’re trying to get your money together, don’t stress too much about exchanging it all beforehand as it’s not 100% necessary if you are from the USA.
+USD is accepted in pretty much every touristic destination and you can choose to pay in USD or CRC, even if it’s quoted in CRC.

 If you are Canadian however, it will be better for you to have Costa Rican currency due to the Canadian dollar and USD exchange rate.
 Ask the hotels or tour companies if you can pay in colones instead and how much the exchange would be.
 Canadian dollars and other currencies are not accepted in Costa Rica, only USD.